rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_SentinelOne_from_Slack/help.md

 # Description

-This workflow will Quarantine an endpoint in SentinelOne from a Slack command.
+This workflow will quarantine and unquarantine an endpoint in SentinelOne from a Slack command.
 This workflow supports endpoints in the form of Agent IDs, hostnames, MAC addresses, or IP addresses.

 Sample Slack Trigger Commands: